ariasemis/fluentxl/README.md

 # FluentXL

-FluentXL is a .NET Standard library that allows you to work with Excel files in a fluent, declarative way.
+FluentXL is a high-performance .NET Standard library that allows you to work with Excel files in a fluent, declarative way.

 ## Usage